mattjmorrison/icc-summer-2014/pages/002-tdd/071-current-tdd-time.md

 layout: slide
 ---

-# Today nearly 100% of my code is integration tested
+# Today nearly 100% of my code is tested like that

 ### Sometimes to crazy extremes...